-"The cloud" and cloud computing are the hot business topics of our times, and growing numbers of companies are joining the many millions of enterprises already operating in this new digital way.
-They're doing away with their own IT infrastructure and entrusting everything to cloud providers with hardware and software that may be far away, even in another country or distant continent.
+“The cloud” and cloud computing are the hot business topics of our times, and growing numbers of companies are joining the many millions of enterprises already operating in this new digital way.
+As a result, they’re doing away with their own IT infrastructure and entrusting everything to cloud providers with hardware and software that may be far away, even in another country or distant continent.

-Companies are making the move to the cloud because there are clear cost, efficiency, backup, storage and other benefits compared to keeping everything in-house.
+Companies are moving to the cloud because there are clear cost, efficiency, backup, storage and other benefits compared to keeping everything in-house.
 But getting to grips with this technology and what it can do for your business is not always easy, as the term itself covers an array of systems and services.
-Unless you're an IT professional, it can be difficult to work out what types are best suited to your company or organisation and what it can do for you.
+Unless you’re an IT professional, it can be challenging to determine what types are best suited to your company or organisation and what they can do for you.
 So what is the cloud?

 What Is Cloud Computing and What Is the Cloud?

 We can trace the origin of cloud computing back to the development of the early internet in the 1960s in the United States and the military’s funding of ARPANET — an inter-computer network that used the packet-switching TCP/IP protocol that’s still in use today.
 Although cloud computing was not born at this stage, ARPANET developers foresaw that the emerging technology might one day allow programs and files to be based on servers from which people in remote locations could access and use them.

 The idea began to take shape among various tech firms in the US in the 1990s, and it was search giant Google that, in 2006, declared the notion a “big opportunity” and forged ahead with developing cloud services.
 From there, cloud computing has exploded, with many big tech firms developing cloud-computing solutions and offering them to companies of all sizes worldwide.

 How Does the "Cloud" Work and What Is Cloud Technology?